Skip to content

 This model is a good fit for partners who manage distinct integrations per customer.

-Note: While our platform supports this subscription model we do not prefer this approach as it requires manual setup for each organization.
-We recommend using option B instead.
+Note: While our platform supports this subscription model we do not prefer this approach as it requires separate setup for each organization.
+We recommend using option A instead.

 Event and operation filtering